danw8/web-bones-rs/SETUP.md

 1. `cargo install clippy`
 2. For cargo-update cmake needs to be installed [CMAKE](https://cmake.org/download/)
 3. `cargo install cargo-update`
+  * This may fail ...
+Just move on. (broken at time of writing)

 ## Install Emscripten